 The Sony WH-1000XM3 are among the most feature-packed headphones I’ve tested.
 Well, the 1000XM2 were – and the 1000XM3 build on top of an already comprehensive offering.

-I’ll start with the new stuff, and the most significant change: improved noise-cancelling and audio performance.
+I’ll start with the most significant change: improved noise-cancelling and audio performance.
 There’s a new chip, snappily named the HD Noise Cancelling Processor QN1, and it boasts four times the signal processing performance than the old chip.

 Most noise-cancelling headphones are built to tackle low-frequency sounds such as plane or car engines.
-The QN1 chip intends to be better than its predecessor at handling mid to high, which means the Sony WH-1000XM3 theoretically do a better job of tackling voices and non-vehicular sounds.
+The QN1 chip intends to be better at handling mid to high, which means the Sony WH-1000XM3 theoretically do a better job of tackling voices and non-vehicular sounds.

 The QN1 chip also benefits audio performance.
 It can handle 32-bit audio signal processing, and includes a DAC and analogue amplifier on the chip.
 Sony tells me this leads to a higher signal-to-noise ratio and lower distortion.
 All the better to make the most of higher quality audio codecs, such as LDAC and aptX HD.

 The WH-1000XM3 also features a new charging system.
 The old micro-USB charging port has gone, replaced with the new USB-C standard.
 That’s a good decision, primarily as adopters of Android smartphones can now pull double duty with just one charging cable.
 Although USB-C is a welcome addition, it appears this is just for charging – I couldn’t find a way to use it for music as you can on B&W headphones.

 The Quick Charge feature has been drastically improved, too.
-10 minutes of charging yields five hours of battery life, as opposed to 70 minutes.
+10 minutes yields five hours of battery life, as opposed to 70 minutes.
 A full charge from flat takes three hours, down from four.
 Battery life stays at 30 hours with wireless and NC turned on.